-Almond Milk: I like to use my 5-minute homemade almond milk, but you can also use other non-dairy milks such as cashew milk, rice milk, or soy milk.
+Almond Milk: I like to use my 5-minute homemade almond milk, but you can also use other non-dairy milks such as cashew milk, rice milk, coconut milk, or soy milk.
 Alternatively, if you are not lactose-intolerant, feel free to use normal dairy milk.

 Cinnamon: I like using a sprinkle of ground cinnamon to add a bit of extra flavor to the batter, but if you aren’t a big fan of cinnamon, feel free to leave it out directly.

-Storing/Freezing: To store the peach cobbler, cover it in plastic wrap or place it in an airtight container and store in the refrigerator for up to a week.
+Storing/Freezing: To store the peach cobbler, cover it in plastic wrap or aluminum foil or place it in an airtight container and store in the refrigerator for up to a week.
 To freeze, place in a freezer-safe airtight container and freeze for up to 3 months.
 Let the cobbler thaw completely overnight in the refrigerator and then warm it up in the oven at 350F for 10 minutes before serving.

 Adapted from: Meaningful Eats

 This recipe was originally published in Feb 2021, but has since been updated with clearer instructions and better writing.